toriving/prml/index.md

 ---

+## About the project

-## About the original jekyll project
+### About the original jekyll project

 Just the Docs is &copy; 2017-{{ "now" | date: "%Y" }} by [Patrick Marsceill](http://patrickmarsceill.com).

 ### License

-This site is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).
+This site is distributed by an [MIT license](https://github.com/toriving/prml/blob/master/LICENSE.txt).

 ### Contributing